jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Being able to talk to an interviewer about their company or industry shows that you have an interest in them.

+This research will help you prioritize which companies to approach for internship offers.
+It will also help you narrow your search.
+For example, strong personal beliefs may eliminate companies in some industries, such as tobacco, fire arms, non-environmentally friendly energy, and defense industries.

 ## Prepare Questions
-Most interviewers will ask you if you have any questions.
+Most interviewers will ask you if you have any questions at some point during the interview.
 Always have a few questions ready to ask.

 The best questions are those that arise naturally from your conversation with the interviewer.
 For example, they may describe something about their industry, and if you can ask a good follow up question, that's great.
-It shows an interest and it also demonstrates that you're actively involved in the interview.
+It shows interest, and it also demonstrates that you're actively involved in the interview.

 However, organic questions don't always materialize in the interview.
 The next best type of questions would be those you come up with ahead of time based upon your company research.